DavidKlant/simple_drawer/simple_drawer/README.md

 # simple_drawer

-simple_drawer offers an easy way to implement your own drawer sliding in from any direction (top, bottom, left & right).
+simple_drawer offers an easy way to implement your own widget as a drawer which slides in from any direction (top, bottom, left & right).

 ## Getting Started